ImaledoShalom101/Terminal-scape/README.md

 - [ ] Counts

 ## Contributions
-The project and I are totally open for contributions and bug fixes! 🤗 Create a pull request [in the repo.](https://github.com/ImaledoShalom101/Terminal-scape)
+The project is totally open for contributions and bug fixes! 🤗 Create a pull request [in the repo.](https://github.com/ImaledoShalom101/Terminal-scape)

 Would you like to see a new feature or report a bug?
 Be sure to open an issue [here.](https://github.com/ImaledoShalom101/Terminal-scape/issues).